Actionable tips, community conversations, and marketing inspiration.

 • Politics: You can narrow your Facebook ad targeting efforts by political interests and the likelihood of a user engaging with specific political content.

-• Purchase behavior: You can target people who have clicked a “Shop Now” button on a Facebook advertisement, which indicates that they are engaged shoppers and more likely to shop your brand.
+• Purchase behavior: You can target people who have clicked a “Shop Now” button on a Facebook advertisement, indicating they are engaged shoppers and more likely to shop your brand.

-• Soccer: It’s random, but it’s an option you can use to define your audience.
+• Soccer: It’s random, but it’s an option to narrow down your targeted advertising on Facebook.

 • Travel: Target people based on their travel behaviors, such as traveling for business or pleasure and returning from trips.